Scott Symons: Early career

 He briefly took a job on the editorial page of the Toronto Telegram, but was soon fired for not being deferential to his bosses; he then took a job with the Quebec Chronicle-Telegraph, and integrated so quickly into the intellectual elites of Quebec that he was invited to join the St-Jean-Baptiste Society even though he was neither francophone nor Roman Catholic.

 Symons and his wife spent some time studying at the Sorbonne in 1959; during this time, he met writer Julien Green, whom Symons would later describe as having reawoken his dormant sexuality.
 Symons and his wife returned to Canada the following year with their newborn son Graham after Symons accepted a job with La Presse in Montreal.
-While there, he won a National Newspaper Award for a series of articles about the early stirrings of what would become Quebec's Quiet Revolution.
+While there, he won the Bowater Award for Journalism in 1961 regarding a series of articles concerning the early stirrings of what would become Quebec's Quiet Revolution.

 With the nomadic restlessness that would characterize much of his life, however, he soon quit journalism and returned to Toronto, taking a job as a curator at the Royal Ontario Museum; within a few years, he was also an assistant professor of fine art at the University of Toronto, and briefly held a visiting curatorship at the Smithsonian Institution and a research associate's position at the Winterthur Museum.
 He was later offered a permanent position at the Smithsonian, but declined.

 During this period he began to write but never finished a book on Canadian history and a stage play, and botched an audition to host This Hour Has Seven Days.